puskyer/box-linux-sync/README.md

 ###### Send `box-sync` into oblivion when you get tired of it.

+###### To Use /sbin/mount.davfs as a non-root user run the following "sudo dpkg-reconfigure davfs2" and and answering 'yes' to the setuid question. ths is only required if you already had davfs2 installed or you did not read the instrusctions when installing it.

 This just removes `box-sync` configuration files and the repository, not your personal Box.com files (unless you have configured the `box_sync` dir to be inside `~/.noiselabs`).

     $ ./box-sync uninstall